facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ## Configuring Meta-Plugins

-By default, all meta-plugins are included, but you can add or specify different ones and configure them via the `blocks` and `block_configs` options.
+By default, all meta-plugins are included, but you can specify the plugins you desire to use and configure them via the `blocks` and `block_configs` options.

 ```py3
 import markdown